Tonyfu09/cissp-exam-cheatsheet/cissp-domain-5-identity-and-access-management.md

 NIST Special Publication (SP) 800-63B, "Digital Identity Guidelines:- users should not be forced to change their passwords through the use of password expiration policies.

+---

-## 5.3 Integrate Identity as a Third-Party Service
+## 5.3 Federated identity with a third-party service

 - **Federated Identity** – Shared authentication across organizations.
 - **Identity as a Service (IDaaS)** – Cloud-based identity management.